patte/tower-sessions-rusqlite-store/README.md

 Check out the [counter example](./rusqlite-store/examples/counter.rs).
 Run it with `cargo run --example counter`.

 ## 🧪 Tests
+This crate is covered by integration- and unit-tests.
-The tests are copied from [tower-session-stores](https://github.com/maxcountryman/tower-sessions-stores).
-Run them with `cargo nextest run rusqlite_store_test --test test_integration`.
+The integration tests are copied from [tower-session-stores](https://github.com/maxcountryman/tower-sessions-stores) and kept in the `tests` create.
+They can be run with `cargo nextest run rusqlite_store_tests --test test_integration`.

+The unit tests are copied from [maxcountryman/tower-sessions/memory-store](https://github.com/maxcountryman/tower-sessions/blob/6ad8933b4f5e71f3202f0c1a28f194f3db5234c8/memory-store/src/lib.rs#L62) and located directly in `src/lib.rs`.
+They can be run with `cargo nextest run rusqlite_store_tests -p tower-sessions-rusqlite-store`.

+Run tests with `cargo nextest run rusqlite_store_tests`.

 ## 🦺 Disclaimer
 This is an unofficial fork of the original `tower-sessions-stores`.
 I'm relatively new to Rust and might have made stupid mistakes.